Janeek Brown

-Janeek Brown (born 14 May 1998) is a Jamaican athlete who specializes in the 100m Hurdles.
-Her personal best is in the 100m hurdles is 12.40s.
-Currently that time ranks her tied for #17 on the all-time list.
+Janeek Brown (born 14 May 1998) is a Jamaican athlete who specializes in the 100m hurdles.
+Her personal best is in that event is 12.40s.
 She set the mark while winning the 2019 NCAA Championships, running for the University of Arkansas as a sophomore.

 Biography

-Brown tied for the second fastest in NCAA history, a tick off Brianna Rollins' 12.39.
+Brown tied for the second fastest in NCAA history, close to Brianna Rollins' 12.39.
 It also became the pending Jamaican record, though it will not be ratified because Danielle Williams superseded it with a 12.32 run later in the season during the Diamond League.
 That same day she ran a Razorbacks school record of 22.40 in the 200 metres.
 The two marks combined 34.80 beat the world record for same day performance previously held by Jackie Joyner-Kersee, from her world record heptathlon at the 1988 Olympics.

 NCAA

 Brown is the Arkansas Razorbacks track and field and Southeastern Conference 100 meter hurdles all-time record setter.
 In 2019, as a sophomore, Brown earned her fifth NCAA Division I All-American track and field award.